felangel/bloc/docs/fluttertodostutorial.md

   }
 ```

-!> Notice, like in other bloc event handler methods, the undeletion doesn't directly modify the List. <!--- like via a TodosOverviewState.todos.remove(todo); --> It goes through the repository, which then updates via the stream.
+!> Notice: like in other bloc event handler methods, the undeletion doesn't directly modify the List. <!--- like via a TodosOverviewState.todos.remove(todo); --> It goes through the repository, which then updates via the stream.
+See a discussion of [event flow](#commentary-event-flow).

 #### ViewFilter